azeezkenny007/AICalendar/CONTRIBUTING.md

 # Contributing to AICalendar

 Welcome!
 Thanks for contributing to AICalendar.
-To keep our codebase stable, we've adopted a **branch protection workflow**: All changes must go through pull requests (PRs) to the `main` branch.
-Direct pushes to `main` are blocked to prevent accidental breaks.
+To keep our codebase stable, we've adopted a **branch protection workflow**: All changes must go through pull requests (PRs) to the `dev` branch.
+Direct pushes to `dev` are blocked to prevent accidental breaks.

 ## Quick Start for Contributors